LAP Sued GmbH, Schwarzenbruck, Germany

 9.3 Services that are not an integral part of the agreed scope of delivery shall be charged, unless otherwise agreed, on the basis of our respectively valid general price lists.

 9.4 We are authorised at our equitable discretion to increase remuneration unilaterally and reasonably where material procurement costs, wage and ancillary wage costs as well as energy costs and costs due to environmental charges are increased, if more than 4 months elapses between conclusion of the contract and delivery.
 Such an above-mentioned increase shall be excluded if the increase in costs for the above-mentioned factors is set off by a reduction in costs for factors other than those mentioned above with respect to the overall cost burden for the delivery.
-If the above-mentioned cost factors are reduced without the increase in costs being set off by the increase in other above-mentioned costs, this reduction in costs shall be passed on through a price reduction.
+If the above-mentioned cost factors are reduced without the reduction in costs being set off by the increase in other above-mentioned costs, this reduction in costs shall be passed on through a price reduction.

 9.5 If, according to the contract, we bear the freight charges by way of exception, the customer shall bear any additional costs arising from increases in freight rates after the contract was concluded.